polca/premise/docs/transform.rst

 ++++++

-Inventories for several energy and transport technologies are updated in *premise* to reflect changes in material requirements, with a focus on potentially critical raw materials.
+Inventories for several energy and transport technologies are updated in *premise* to reflect changes in material requirements.
+There is a focus on potentially critical raw materials.
-Both current and future material intensities are updated.
+Both current and future material intensities in technology datasets are updated (e.g., kg Molybdenum per MW wind power with permanent magnets).

-Run
+To update the material intensities in the database, run the following code:

 .. code-block:: python